josefarias/hotwire_combobox/README.md

 application.register("hw-combobox", HwComboboxController)
 ```

+> [!WARNING]
-Keep in mind you need to update both the npm package and the gem every time there's a new version of HotwireCombobox.
+> Keep in mind you need to update both the npm package and the gem every time there's a new version of HotwireCombobox.
+You should always run the same version number on both sides.

 ### Configuring CSS